OlympusDAO-Education/Documentation/basics/basics.md

 ## Why is POL important?

-Olympus [owns most of its liquidity](https://dune.xyz/shadow/Olympus-\(OHM\)) thanks to its bonding mechanism.
+Olympus [owns most of its liquidity](https://dune.xyz/shadow/Olympus-\(OHM\)) thanks to its bond mechanism.
 This has several benefits:

 - Olympus does not have to pay out high farming rewards to incentivize liquidity.
 - Olympus guarantees the market that the liquidity is always there to facilitate